-Karin frequently speaks on licensing and collaborations and has presented at meetings for the Licensing Executives Society, the Association of University and Technology Managers, the National Association of College and University Attorneys, the Massachusetts Association of Technology Transfer Offices, and the American Conference Institute.
+Recognized by peers for her legal knowledge, Karin is a popular speaker on the subject of licensing and collaborations.
+She has presented at meetings for the Licensing Executives Society, the Association of University and Technology Managers, the National Association of College and University Attorneys, the Massachusetts Association of Technology Transfer Offices, and the American Conference Institute.
 She has also been a guest lecturer on intellectual property and licensing at Suffolk University Law School and the Brandeis International Business School.